 A Diesel generator is processing the electric generator to generate electrical energy.
-This is the specific case of engine-generator.
+This is the specific case of the engine generator.
 A diesel compression-ignition engine often is designed to run fuel oil also some types are adapted to run with liquid fuels or natural gas.

-Also considered to withstand heavy load for long hours and start off the power supply on the full load within minutes and must be regularly maintained to ensure they provide quality power throughout their service life.
+Every Business needs a Standby Diesel generator For Backup Power and the Generator Gives More power to the whole Unit.
+Also considered to withstand heavy loads for long hours and start off the power supply on the full load within minutes and must be regularly maintained to ensure they provide quality power throughout their service life.

 The best diesel generator maintenance practice is following the maintenance schedule provided by the generator manufacturer to ensure maximum service time for the generator and proper operation when it is called upon to provide power.